Biography of Wilfred Owen

 Birkenhead Institute.
 Shrewsbury Technical School.
 Pupil-Teacher at the Wyle Cop School.
 (Failed to win scholarship to) University of London.

-1911: Becomes a lay-assistant to the Vicar of Dumsden, near Reading.
+1911: Owen becomes a lay-assistant to the Vicar of Dumsden, near Reading.

-1913: September.
-Goes to Bordeaux in France to teach English at the Berlitz school.
+1913: He goes to Bordeaux in France in September to teach English at the Berlitz school.

-1914: June.
-Wilfred Owen tutors a family at Bagneres de Biorre, in the Pyrennees.
+1914: Wilfred Owen tutors a family at Bagneres de Biorre, in the Pyrenees in June.
 Meets the French poet Laurent Tailhade.

-1915: Brief visit to England to see his family.
+1915: He makes a brief visit to England to see his family.
 May.
 Back in France.
 October.
 Goes back to England to enlist (despite his pacifist sympathies) in the 3/28th London Regiment, which later becomes the 2nd Artist’s Rifles Officer’s Training Corps.

-1916: June.
-Commissioned into the Manchester Regiment.
+1916: Owen is commissioned into the Manchester Regiment in June.
 Reports to the 5th (Reserve Battalion) at Milford Camp, near Witley.
 Helps devise improvements to the standard gas mask with his friend 2nd Lieutenant Gregg (who was later to be killed in action).
-7th July: Arrives at Talavera Barracks, Aldershot and is attached to the 25th Battalion of the Middlesex Regiment under the Commander in Chief, Lieutenant Colonel John Ward M.P.
+He arrives at Talavera Barracks, Aldershot on 7th July and is attached to the 25th Battalion of the Middlesex Regiment under the Commander in Chief, Lieutenant Colonel John Ward M.P.
 Takes a musketry course at Mychett Camp Farnborough from which he qualifies as a First Class Shot.
 Returns to Witley.
 November.
 Goes to Southport and lodges in rooms at 168a Lord Street Goes to Fleetwood to take command of a firing range party.
 Lodges at 111 Bold Street, Fleetwood.
 December.
 Returns to Southport to take charge of a musketry party on the range at Crossend.
 Allowed Christmas embarkation leave.
 29th December.
 Goes to Folkestone to join the 2nd Manchester’s.

-1917: 1st January.
-Wilfred Owen goes to the infantry base depot at Etaples, France.
+1917: On 1st January Wilfred Owen goes to the infantry base depot at Etaples, France.
 12th Jan.
 In the front line in charge of A Company at Serre.
-4th February.
-Goes on a transport course at Abbeville.
-1st March.
-Back in the line near Le Quesnoy en Santerre.
-14th Mar.
-Suffers concussion during a fall.
-17th March.
-Arrives at No.13 Casualty Clearing Station at Gailly.
-4th April.
-Rejoins his battalion.
-Again is concussed due to a shell exploding nearby.
-2nd May.
-Evacuated on orders of Commanding Officer, Lieutenant Colonel Luxmoore, with shell shock.
-16th June.
-To Netley Hospital in Hampshire.
-25th June.
-Arrives in Craiglockhart Hospital, Edinburgh.
-August.
-Meets poet Robert Graves.
-November.
-After a short Leave is posted back to 5th Battalion (Reserve) Manchester’s at Scarborough where he becomes the Mess secretary at the Clarence Gardens Hotel. (now Clifton Hotel).
+On 4th February he goes on a transport course at Abbeville.
+He moves back into the line near Le Quesnoy en Santerre on 1st March.
+He suffers concussion during a fall on 14th March and arrives at No.13 Casualty Clearing Station at Gailly on 17th.
+He rejoins his battalion on 4th April and again is concussed due to a shell exploding nearby.
+On 2nd May he is evacuated on orders of Commanding Officer, Lieutenant Colonel Luxmoore, with shell shock.
+He is moved to Netley Hospital in Hampshire on 16th June. on 25th June Owen arrives in Craiglockhart Hospital, Edinburgh.
+He meets the poet Robert Graves there during August.
+In November after a short Leave he is posted back to 5th Battalion (Reserve) Manchester’s at Scarborough where he becomes the Mess secretary at the Clarence Gardens Hotel. (now Clifton Hotel).